curzedb/curzedb/README.md

 ### 👋 Hi, I’m Jafar Rahadian

 I am a Fullstack Web-based Application Programmer and Machine Learning Engineer, passionate about developing and sharing projects related to automation, artificial intelligence, and data-driven solutions.
-I specialize in JavaScript, PHP (Laravel Framework), and Python, which I use as my primary programming languages for building automatioin, machine learning, and LLM-based applications.
+I specialize in JavaScript, PHP (Laravel Framework), and Python, which I use as my primary programming languages for building automation, machine learning, and LLM-based applications.

 - 👀 I’m interested in the field of programming, especially for machine learning case studies.
 - 🌱 I’m currently work as a IT all role Internship at Private Company in Indonesia.